Do you want to refinance your mortgage to a lower rate?

-A streamline refinance is available for home loans that are backed by the Government, such as FHA loans.
-As the name suggests, the refinance process is streamlined, requiring little paperwork
+A streamlined refinance is available for home loans backed by the Government, such as FHA loans.
+As the name suggests, the refinance process is streamlined, requiring little paperwork.

 FHA streamline refinance loans allow homeowners with FHA loans to refinance their mortgage to a lower rate without tons of paperwork.

 Refinancing your mortgage can be a costly process.
 Closing costs are fees charged by lenders for funding the loan.
 Closing costs can range from 1%-5% of the loan amount.
 These closing costs can typically be rolled into the mortgage loan.